 Renu Yadav, Minerva Sharma, Portia Sharma, and Udita Tiwari

-9. Bryophytes, an Extensive Source of Antioxidants
+9. Bryophytes, An Extensive Source of Antioxidants

 11. Oxidative Stress and Parkinson’s Disease, a Role of Current Therapies

-Kavita Singh, Aarshi Vashistha, and Gbks Prasad
+Kavita Singh, Aarshi Vashistha, and GBKS Prasad

-12. Solanum Lycopersicum, a Reservoir of Antioxidants
+12. Solanum lycopersicum, a Reservoir of Antioxidants

 Madhu Parmar, Hradesh Rajput, and Sonia Johri

-Pallavi Singh Chauhan, PhD, is an Assistant Professor at the Amity Institute of Biotechnology, Amity University Madhya Pradesh, Gwalior, India, as well as a researcher.
-Her research focuses on the synthesis, characterization, and multiple biomedical applications of nanoparticles.
+Pallavi Singh Chauhan, PhD, is Assistant Professor at the Amity Institute of Biotechnology, Amity University Madhya Pradesh, Gwalior, India, as well as a researcher.
+Her research focuses on the synthesis, characterization, and multiple biomedical application of nanoparticles.
 The major fields of science that are relevant to Dr. Chauhan’s work include nanotechnology, nanobioscience, biomedical application of nanotechnology, nanotoxicity, magnetic nanostructures, nanocatalysts, and nanoparticle systems of metals and metal oxides.

 “A comprehensive overview of the current scientific knowledge on the health effects of dietary and supplemental antioxidants (such as vitamins C and E).
 Chapters integrate information from basic research and animal studies, epidemiologic studies, and clinical intervention trials.”